-Yes, but no more than running with any other type of feet.
+The bad news is that running with any kind of feet can lead to injury.
 A study by Lees and Klenerman found no conclusive evidence that correlated foot type and running injuries, particularly for those with flat feet.

 Thus, runners who have flat feet can get injured, but the very fact of having flat feet isn’t going to lead to more injuries or getting injured more quickly.

 Most likely.
-Roughly 90 percent of people with flat feet tend to overpronate, so while there’s a chance that you’re in that 10 percent, it’s unlikely.
-Runners who overpronate tend to experience more pain and injuries like back problems, shin splints, and tendonitis in the knee.
+Roughly 90 percent of people with flat feet over-pronate.
+While there’s a chance that you’re in that 10 percent, it’s unlikely.
+Runners who over-pronate tend to experience more pain and injuries such as back problems, shin splints, and tendonitis in the knee.